.

 Using Sep in Python

 If you have been working with the latest Python 3 to a degree, chances are that you will have come across some very tricky and trivial piece of code that would run easily on Python 2.* but not on Python 3.
-There is a huge number of changes that was introduced in this version, and sometimes you need to go back to the documentation to really work out how to use them.
+This is one of the huge number of changes that was introduced in this Python 3 version, and sometimes you need to go back to the documentation to really work out how to use them.
+Below is a quick example on how you could use the new Sep.

 Here's simple example of that in action: